kdekker42/dsm/README.md

-Dissasembler that can translate bytecode into assembly code. assembly code is interpreted by the game Corewar.
+Disassembler that can translate bytecode into assembly code. assembly code is interpreted by the game Corewar.